nicoRomeroCuruchet/DynamicProgramming/README.md

 # References

+- [1] Richard S. Sutton and Andrew G. Barto, "Reinforcement Learning:
+An Introduction, Second edition". pag.
+97

-- [1] R. Munos and A. Moore, "Barycentric interpolators for continuous space & time reinforcement learning" Robotics Institute, Carnegie Mellon University, Pittsburgh, PA, 1998.
+- [2] R. Munos and A. Moore, "Barycentric interpolators for continuous space & time reinforcement learning" Robotics Institute, Carnegie Mellon University, Pittsburgh, PA, 1998.

-- [2] R. Munos and A. Moore, "Variable resolution discretization in optimal control" Machine Learning, vol. 49, pp. 291–323, 2002.
+- [3] R. Munos and A. Moore, "Variable resolution discretization in optimal control" Machine Learning, vol. 49, pp. 291–323, 2002.

-- [3] Rémis Munos, "A Study of Reinforcement Learning in the Continuous Case by the Means of Viscosity Solutions" Machine Learning, 40, 265–299, 2000.
+- [4] Rémis Munos, "A Study of Reinforcement Learning in the Continuous Case by the Means of Viscosity Solutions" Machine Learning, 40, 265–299, 2000.